-I advise student research in the fields of the history of the United States in the world and modern international history.
-In supervising senior theses and doctoral dissertations I am especially interested in working with students who adopt fresh approaches and/or look at understudied actors, themes, or connections.
+I advise student research on the history of the United States in the world and modern international history.
+I am especially interested in working with students who adopt fresh approaches and/or look at understudied actors, themes, or connections.
 My main regions of expertise (outside the US) are Asia and the Middle East and most students I supervise have some interest in at least one of those regions.

 - Steffen Rimner PhD '14.
 "The Asian Origins of Global Narcotics Control, c.
 1860-1909"

 - Jane Hong PhD '13.
 "Reorienting America: Race, Geopolitics, and the Repeal of Asian Exclusion, 1940-1952"